biztalk/skypoint-python-cdm-connector/README.md

 # skypoint-python-cdm-connector
 Python Spark CDM Connector by SkyPoint.

-A prototype Spark data source for the Azure "Common Data Model".
-Reading and writing is supported, but skypoint-python-cdm-connector is definitely a work in progress.
-Library is in early Alpha Stage.
+A Apache Spark data source for the Microsoft Azure "Common Data Model".
+Reading and writing is supported and it is a work in progress.
+Library is in early stage and making progress each weekly sprint.
 Please file issues for any bugs that you find.

 For more information about the Azure Common Data Model, check out [this page](https://docs.microsoft.com/en-us/common-data-model/data-lake). <br>

+We support Azure Data Lake Service (ADLS) as storage and usage within PySpark, Azure Functions etc.

-We support Azure (ADLS), AWS (S3*) and Google Cloud (Cloud Storage*) Common Data Model (CDM) Deployments.
+*Upcoming Support for [CDM 1.1](https://docs.microsoft.com/en-us/common-data-model/cdm-manifest) and AWS (S3*) and Google Cloud (Cloud Storage*) <br>

-*Upcoming Support

 ## Example